Internal communication is no longer a support function — it’s a business advantage.

 This lack of metrics leads to several issues:

-4. Messages shared with employees become confusing
+4. Messages shared with employees become unclear, repetitive, or contradictory

 6. Proving the value of internal communication becomes a challenge